What are the New Bonus Rules?

 Potential Strategies Going Forward

 First, it must be emphasized that the current rule stating that you cannot receive a bonus for a product which you have opened or closed within the past 24 months still applies.
 Therefore, you need to focus your applications on products which fall outside this window for your individual situation.
-In addition, personal and business cards are treated separately, so you can receive two bonuses for substantially the same card.
+In addition, personal and business cards are treated separately.

 Citi ThankYou Cards